 At dinner, standout dishes range from steak frites and crab cakes to heirloom tomato salad.
 Happy hour features Rocky-inspired cheesesteaks.
 Brunch ranges from pecan sticky buns and a grilled chicken sandwich to a plate of every breakfast item under the sun that is appropriately named “Take a Nap.”

 Pinewood Social is a restaurant, coffee shop, cocktail bar, bowling alley, and co-working space all rolled into one.
-Simply put, it’s one of the most fun places to eat in Nashville.
+Simply put, it’s one of the most fun Nashville restaurants.

 If you’re looking for breakfast, Pinewood Social is great for an espresso drink from the coffee bar and challah French toast or an omelet.
 For lunch, there are lots of sandwiches and soups.
 Dinner brings treats like shortrib mac and cheese or steak frites.
 In the middle, you can bowl with friends, play a game of bocce ball, or even take a dip in the pool.
 The options feel endless at this unique restaurant.